luraess/parallel-gpu-workshop-JuliaCon21/README.md

 Many-core processors as GPUs are throughput-oriented systems that use their massive parallelism to hide latency.
 On the scientific application side, most algorithms require only a few operations or flops compared to the amount of numbers or bytes accessed from main memory, and thus are significantly memory bound; the Flop/s metric is no longer the most adequate for reporting performance.
 This status motivated the development of a memory throughput-based performance evaluation metric, `T_eff`, to evaluate the performance of iterative stencil-based solvers \[[1][JuliaCon20a]\].

-The effective memory access, `A_eff` [GB], is the the sum of twice the memory footprint of the unknown fields, `D_u`, (fields that depend on their own history and that need to be updated every iteration) and the known fields, `D_k`, (fields that do not change every iteration).
+The effective memory access, `A_eff` [GB], is the the sum of twice the memory footprint of the unknown fields, `D_u`, (fields that depend on their own history and that need to be updated every iteration, i.e. one read & one write) and once the known fields, `D_k`, (fields that do not change every iteration, i.e. just one read).
 The effective memory access divided by the execution time per iteration, `t_it` [sec], defines the effective memory throughput, `T_eff` [GB/s].

 ```md
 A_eff = 2 D_u + D_k